jaspector

 County office is open Monday through Thursday 7:30 AM to 4:30 PM, with permit applications accepted until 4:00 PM

-Typical inspection sequence: Footing, foundation, framing, rough-in plumbing, rough-in mechanical, insulation, and final.
+Typical sequence: Footing, foundation, framing, rough-in plumbing, rough-in mechanical, insulation, and final.
 For county work, final septic and driveway approvals are required before the final inspection/occupancy

 If the county is called out before work is ready, additional coordination is implied; a specific reinspection fee was not clearly published in the captured text

-Do I need a building permit in unincorporated Cheatham County, TN?
+01 Do I need a building permit in unincorporated Cheatham County, TN?

 A county permit is required for construction, enlargement, alteration, repair, moving, demolition, change of occupancy, electrical/gas/mechanical/plumbing work, accessory structures, grading and filling, and swimming pools.
 The county zoning article also says a building permit is required for construction or placement of any structure under roof, with a narrow exemption for the first accessory structure under 200 square feet.

-How much does a building permit cost in unincorporated Cheatham County, TN?
+02 How much does a building permit cost in unincorporated Cheatham County, TN?

+Building permit fees in unincorporated Cheatham County, TN are set by the local building department and vary by project type and valuation.
 The minimum permit fee is The county publishes a $5 archive fee on processing of applications.
 Fees are calculated as: Mixed.
 Published flat fees include single-wide mobile home, pool, grading, demolition, and carport fees; residential and accessory structures are square-foot based.
 Plan check fee: The county fee sheet references engineering fees for review of subdivision, plats, construction plans, FEMA reviews, and similar items, to be collected at approval.

-How do I apply for a building permit in unincorporated Cheatham County, TN?
+03 How do I apply for a building permit in unincorporated Cheatham County, TN?

-1. Check zoning, flood zone status, road access, septic needs, and any other required approvals.
+To apply for a building permit in unincorporated Cheatham County, TN, follow these steps: 1.
+Check zoning, flood zone status, road access, septic needs, and any other required approvals.
 2. Obtain a septic permit from the state environmental office when applicable.
 3. Obtain a driveway permit from the county highway department, or TDOT if the property fronts a state route.
 4. Obtain an electrical permit from the State of Tennessee for any type of structure in the county.
 5. Bring the required plans and supporting documents to the county building office, or submit through the online permit portal.
 6. For contractor work, provide the contractor license and workers compensation documentation.
 7. Pay the county fees and required impact or development charges.
 8. Build only after the permit is issued; county instructions state that the office keeps plans on file until completion and occupancy approval.

-How long does it take to get a building permit in unincorporated Cheatham County, TN?
+04 How long does it take to get a building permit in unincorporated Cheatham County, TN?

-What work is exempt from building permits in unincorporated Cheatham County, TN?
+05 What work is exempt from building permits in unincorporated Cheatham County, TN?

-How do I schedule a building inspection in unincorporated Cheatham County, TN?
+06 How do I schedule a building inspection in unincorporated Cheatham County, TN?

-Inspections can be scheduled via: County instructions indicate inspections are part of the permit process and office staff coordinates the sequence; the public pages do not list a modern online scheduling portal.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Cheatham County, TN via: County instructions indicate inspections are part of the permit process and office staff coordinates the sequence; the public pages do not list a modern online scheduling portal.